 Friends and family can also provide needed support for people who self-harm.
 If you think a loved one is cutting, then know that often the most simple forms of encouragement are the best.
 For example,

-- Be a listening ear: If you loved one wants to talk, listen without interrupting or questioning or fixing.
+- Be a listening ear: If your loved one wants to talk, listen without interrupting, questioning, or trying to fix the situation.
 Simply being empathetic toward their struggles can help.

 - Voice your love and support: Let your loved one know how much you value their friendship or presence in your life.
 When appropriate, offer to support their recovery.